 5.3.1 Description

-Time-sensitive networking (TSN) will be used in industrial automation (e.g. for control loops in industiral communication networks on the factory floor) and in energy automation (e.g. for communication networks in substations).
+Time-sensitive networking (TSN) will be used in industrial automation (e.g. for control loops in industrial communication networks on the factory floor) and in energy automation (e.g. for communication networks in substations).
 5G networks with TSN capabilities will be integrated in such kind of industrial communication networks.

 Working clock domains are TSN synchronization domains with a common time synchronization.
 A working clock domain includes all the devices in a local area that need to cooperate in the physical world, e.g. robots, robot arms, AGVs, conveyor belts, machines, etc. Working clock domains are structured according to the production process.
 A working clock domain has an arbitrary time scale (starting at 0 and counting) and a precision of ±1 µs.
 For a description of working clock domains see [2].